Kevinpgalligan/Kotlex/README.md

 A simple regex implementation in Kotlin, created for educational purposes.

+It works in a few phases:
+1. Tokenize the regex string.
+2. Parse the tokens into a syntax tree
+3. From the syntax tree, build a Nondeterministic Finite Automaton (using Thompson's Construction) that can be used to match strings.

 ## Usage Examples
-Currently supported parts of regex: "*", "()", ".", "|".
-There is a wrapper
+Currently supports  the following parts of regex: "*", "()", ".", "|".
-around this that allows true/false text-matching.
+There is a wrapper around this that allows true/false text-matching.
+It's pretty limited because the matches are all-or-nothing.
 ```
 > val compiledRegex = compileRegex("h*(ello)* world|(here (be|are) dragons)")
 > compiledRegex.matches("here be dragons")